 Darrell Bricker joined CIGI as a senior fellow in January 2016.
 He specializes in polling, quantitative research methods and public opinion research.

-In addition to his commitment to CIGI, Jim Balsillie is also the founder of the Balsillie School of International Affairs and was founding chair of the Canadian International Council.
+In addition to his commitment to CIGI, Jim Balsillie is also the founder of the Balsillie School of International Affairs, the Centre for Digital Rights, Arctic Research Foundation and co-founder of the Council of Canadian Innovators.

 CIGI Senior Fellow Karima Bawa is currently leading a project on optimizing university-developed intellectual property in Canada.
 Prior to her role at CIGI, she was the chief legal officer and general counsel for Research In Motion (BlackBerry).